winterdharma/DharmaPearls/01_agama/dirgha/DA_7.md

 Kāśyapa replied, “It hasn’t been long now since the final liberation of my teacher, the Bhagavān.”

 121\.
 The priest said, “If the Bhagavān still existed, I wouldn’t avoid him, whether he was far or near.
 He would be a friend to visit.
 I’d take refuge and venerate him.
-Now that I hear Kāśyapa speak of the Tathāgata’s final liberation, I’ll take refuge in the completely liberated Tathāgata, Dharma, and Saṃgha.
+Now that I hear Kāśyapa speak of the Tathāgata’s final liberation, I’ll take refuge in the completely liberated Tathāgata, Dharma, and Saṅgha.
 Kāśyapa, permit me to become a layman in the correct teaching.
 From this day forward, I won’t kill, steal, engage in sex, lie, or drink alcohol for my whole life, and right now I’ll make a large donation.”
 {:#p121}

 #### Madhuka’s Pure Donation